jmateosr/frontend-nanodegree-resume/sobreJS.md

 	}

 FOR IN LOOP
-It easily iterate through arrays or objects
+It easily iterate through arrays or objects.
+MUY USADO EN ARRAYS Y OBJETOS!!

 	for(item in object/array){
 		doSomething();